UrmiPatel-002772667/React-Projects/README.md

 ### Bleeding-Edge Frameworks
 - **Next.js (App Router)**: A redesigned version of the Next.js APIs focusing on full-stack architecture.

-#### Side Effects
-- Tasks that don't affect the current render cycle should be handled carefully to maintain predictable component behavior.

 ## Hooks in React

 ### useState